 Why:

 The Greater Sacramento region needs fast, frequent and affordable ways to get around.
 For most people, driving on congested roads and freeways is the only viable way to travel.
+The state is spending millions to widen the Davis Causeway, which will do nothing to improve commutes.
 Existing transit options are too slow, infrequent and unreliable to compete with driving.
-Light rail expansions are expensive and not competitive with driving.
+Light rail expansions are expensive, not competitive with driving, and existing services are unavailable for most Sacramentans.

 What: